Psionica/psionica.github.io/docs/workshop/dual.md

 ### Higher performance
 {: .no_toc }
-All those language models take up a lot of memory and are somewhat sluggish.
+All those language models take up quite some memory and are somewhat sluggish.
 Memory optimizations and speed improvements are well underway, mostly based on model distillation, caching, and forcing models on GPU.
-Those improvements will enable the use of even more human-like language models.

 ---